ouspg/tpm-ble/readme.md

 Because the communication is secured using the built-in out-of-band pairing mechanism in Bluetooth, the encryption is performed on the link layer.
 Instead of doing encryption on GATT service level this approach was chosen because this work should be able to be incorporated into any existing Linux-based system that uses the BlueZ stack (such as raspberry pi) in a plug-in fashion.

-Under the hood, Bluetooth 4.2+ uses ECDH and AES-GCM to secure the communication channel after pairing.
+Under the hood, Bluetooth 4.2+ uses ECDH and AES-CCM to secure the communication channel after pairing.

-This work uses the tpm2 tss openssl engine, so this software can be used without TPM also.
+This software uses the tpm2 tss openssl engine, so this software can be used without TPM also.

 ## Instructions (for Raspbian)